ankitk50/ankitk50.github.io/_posts/2020-05-10-Past_Projects.md

 </p>

-**Architecture**
+**Architecture and Working**

 The architecture had a BLE beacon (installed inside the bus) and a Raspberry-pi with BLE scanner (installed at the bus-stop).
 The beacon broadcasted details of the bus needed which is scanned by Raspberry-pi and is displayed at a bus-stop.

 Raspberry-pi also Gaussian Mixture Model(GMM) based audio classifier trained with different audio samples of the traffic noise.

 Once a bus was detected, the classifier was used to evaluate the traffic congestion and calculate the estimated time of arrival(ETA) of the bus.
+The details would be displayed on the LCD screen.
+As soon and the bus arrives at the bus-stop, details of the bus are announced and displayed on the screen.

 The project was done at Design Innovation Center(DIC), Panjab University.
 The experimental observations were published in the [paper]({{site.url}}/blog/assets/ICCCN-17-126.pdf) of ICCCN-2017 organized at NITTTR, Chandigarh.

 ---